Symbolism in ancient Egyptian Art

 ancient egyptian god khephera

-Our first example is the Egyptian God Khephera.
+Our first example is the Egyptian God Khepera.
 He was commonly depicted as the sacred scarab beetle (Scarabaeus sacer) clasping the disc of the rising Sun in its claws.
-Khephera represented one of the highest abstract principles of creation and transformation.
+Khepera represented one of the highest abstract principles of creation and transformation.
 The name is derived from the Egyptian word Khepher, variously spelled kheper, Khepri, etc., which means to 'transform, 'transmute' and 'evolve'.
 In these three words we find the keys to the hidden meaning of this emblem that was symbolized in the form of the humble scarab beetle rolling along his little ball of dung.

 Now 'dung' may seem to be a rather indelicate object to symbolize the universe and all it contains, but it is not really so if we accept the concept that life feeds on life from the tiniest bacterium to the huge clouds of interstellar gas we can see in space that provide the raw materials for the birth of new galaxies without number.
 All material forms without exception are born, mature and die; to be reborn again in different forms.
 There is also an implied deeper meaning here; for it is through transformation and transmutation that the universe ultimately evolves into something higher and purer.
 Those of you who know something about the Mystery Teachings of ancient Egypt and other lands will understand that this process of transmutation is universal.
 We, ourselves, are not the same beings from one moment to the next.
 Even as you read this, you are changing, physically, mentally, and spiritually, though those changes may be so subtle that you are not consciously aware of them.
-Here we see the principle which Khephera represents at work, transforming, transmuting and evolving matter until it is perfected.
+Here we see the principle which Khepera represents at work, transforming, transmuting and evolving matter until it is perfected.

 ancient egyptian god ra